turingschool/backend-curriculum-site/module4/lessons/intro-to-oojs.md

 ## Your turn: Quick Exercise

 Can you add a second method called `sayGoodbye` that enables each dog to bid farewell?

+## Closing

+What three things can you do to update your QS code to make it more object oriented?

+_I challenge you to find an hour or two this weekend to refactor some of your QS code to make it more object oriented!_